 Our teaching staff has the diplomas of the world’s leading academic centers.
 They are excellent teachers of integrated teaching, prepared to carry out the program of holistic learning about the world.

 All classes are conducted in English in a very attractive educational environment, rich in Montessori learning materials and didactical aids which support the child’s development.

 Montessori activities are organised into five subjects.
 From the child’s point of view the distinctions between these subjects are unimportant and indeed most of the activities create experiences that give benefits in more than one subject area:

 The curriculum detailing the mathematics, language and cultural programmes the children follow is available on request.

 The Casa dei Bambini program is enriched with a variety of additional activities, already included in the kindergarten fee.
-These include: yoga, football, jujitsu, modern music and dance, theatre and art classes, as well as cooking and ceramics.
+These include: football, modern music and dance, theatre and art classes, as well as cooking and ceramics.
 More information about the activities conducted in the kindergarten in the CIRRICULUM.